goldshakil/Pytorch_DeepLearning/README.md

 # Pytorch_DeepLearning
-This Repository is aimed towards getting familiar with python programming and PyTorch
+This Repository is aimed towards getting familiar with deep learning using PyTorch
 ## Tutorials and Documentation:
 1) https://pytorch.org/tutorials
 2) https://pytorch.org/docs/